EMV: PIN bypass

-In 2020, researchers David Basin, Ralf Sasse, and Jorge Toro from ETH Zurich reported a critical security issue affecting Visa contactless cards: lack of cryptographic protection of critical data sent by the card to the terminal during an EMV transaction.
-The data in question determines the cardholder verification method (CVM, such as PIN verification) to be used for the transaction.
+In 2020, researchers David Basin, Ralf Sasse, and Jorge Toro from ETH Zurich reported a security issue affecting Visa contactless cards: lack of cryptographic protection of critical data sent by the card to the terminal during an EMV transaction.
+The data in question determines the cardholder verification method (such as PIN verification) to be used for the transaction.
 The team demonstrated that it is possible to modify this data to trick the terminal into believing that no PIN is required because the cardholder was verified using their device (e.g. smartphone).
 The researchers developed a proof-of-concept Android app that effectively turns a physical Visa card into a mobile payment app (e.g. Apple Pay, Google Pay) to perform PIN-free, high-value purchases.
 The attack is carried out using two NFC-enabled smartphones, one held near the physical card and the second held near the payment terminal.
 The attack might affect cards by Discover and China's UnionPay but this was not demonstrated in practice, in contrast to Visa cards.

 In early 2021, the same team disclosed that Mastercard cards are also vulnerable to a PIN bypass attack.
 They showed that criminals can trick a terminal into transacting with a Mastercard contactless card while believing it to be a Visa card.
 This card brand mixup has critical consequences since it can be used in combination with the PIN bypass for Visa to also bypass the PIN for Mastercard cards.

-"Complex systems such as EMV must be analyzed by automated tools, like model checkers", researchers point out as the main takeaway of their findings.
-As opposed to humans, model-checking tools like Tamarin are up to the task since they can deal with the complexity of real-world systems like EMV.